caproto/caproto/doc/source/pyepics-compat-client.rst

 1. Caproto's threading client provides a lower-level API, handing the user objects encapsulating the complete response from the server as opposed to just the value.
-2. Caproto pulls apart the subscription process into two steps---defining a subscription and adding a user callback function to one---whereas pyepics elides them.
+2. Caproto pulls apart the subscription process into two steps---specifying a subscription and adding a user callback function to one---whereas pyepics elides them.